DanielVandH/BurgersEquation.jl/README.md

     - `balancing_advection_diffusion.jl`: This contains code for our experiments on how we can relate the steepest of the solution on the real line to the proximity of a pole in the complex plane to the real line.
 In particular, the code is used to try and find the value $\mu$ that balances the effect of diffusion and advection.
 The first figure produced from this experiment directly compares these slopes and proximities, and the value in `breakdown_μ` shows the value of $\mu$ that balances these effects according to the slopes, and `μb` is the value according to the proximities.
 This value of `μb` is not reliably computed, though, since we aren't using specialised methods for highly oscillatory integrals.
 The second figure produced here shows how we obtain the value of $\mu$ above which there are no longer any poles in the lower-half plane in the similarity solution, with the value given in `μˢ`.
 The second figure produced here is not shown in the paper.
     - `large_time_solution.jl`: This script contains code for plotting the large-time solution, along with the asymptotic results for the poles.
     - `large_time_solution_roots.jl`: This script contains code for tracking the roots in the large-time solution, although none of this is shown in the paper.
     - `aaa.jl`: This script contains code for plotting the AAA approximants, using the data from `constants.jl` obtained from the MATLAB script `burger_aaa.m`.
+The corresponding Julia code for producing these results is commented out at the top if you are interested.
+    - `aaa_closest_poles.jl`: This script produces a figure comparing the AAA approximant and the exact solution, making the point that the closest poles are quite accurate.
+The data used for these figures comes from `constants.jl` obtained from the MATLAB script `burger_aaa.m`, but the corresponding Julia code to make the figures is commented out at the top.
-    - `aaa_closest_poles.jl`: This script contains code for plotting the poles tracked from the AAA approximants, using the data from `constants.jl` obtained from the MATLAB script `burger_tracking_poles.m`.
+    - `aaa_tracking_poles.jl`: This script contains code for plotting the poles tracked from the AAA approximants, using the data from `constants.jl` obtained from the MATLAB script `burger_tracking_poles.m`.
+This is included when running `tracking_poles.jl`.
+The corresponding Julia code that could be used to make these figures is commented out at the top.
     - `small_to_large_transition.jl`: This script contains code for looking at how the solution evolves for large time, noting that the pole-zero pairs get pushed apart to a separation distance of infinity.

 Provided you have installed the package correctly, there should be no errors if you simply write `include("paper_code.jl")` in the REPL.
+If you uncomment out the Julia code for the AAA results, you need to install `BaryRational.jl`.